7/8 An extended edition of The News Quiz, chaired by Sandi Toksvig.

 Comedy starring Morven Christie and Siobhan Redmond as ditzy boss Izzy and her PA Janine.

-5/6 It's cold, dark and there's no food on board.
-What better time for Gertie to fall to bits?
+5/6 It's cold, it's dark and there is no food on board.
+Can Gertie hold things together?

 Comedians Tony Law and Lucy Beaumont join Tom's Wednesday Night Club.